colagold/DC-GCN/README.md

-# Revisiting Explicit Recommendation with DC-GCN:Divide-and-Conquer Graph Convolution Network
+# Revisiting Explicit Recommendation with DC-GCN: Divide-and-Conquer Graph Convolution Network

-**Here we will give the code implementation of DC-GCN, all Baseline experimental results and the corresponding hyperparameter settings.**
+**Here we will give the code implementation of DC-GCN, all Baseline experimental results.**

 ## Filefolder

-- Result:Optimal results and corresponding optimal hyperparameter Settings
+- Result:Optimal results and corresponding optimal hyperparameter Settings.

-- DC-GCN:It's a project file which concretes implementation
+- DC-GCN:It's a project file which concretes implementation.

 ## Preparation

-Our code is based on PyTorch 1.13.0 and runnable for both windows and server.
+Our code is based on PyTorch 1.13.0 and runnable for both windows and linux.
 Required python packages:

 ```text
 numpy==1.23.5